PaulioRandall/p90/README.md

 	// - Null values resolve to an empty string.
 	// - Objects are converted into CSS properties if called directly.
 	//   But must only contain properties that are straight forward to
-	//   stringify, i.e. string, number, bigint, and boolean.
+	//   stringify, i.e. string, number, bigint, boolean, and array.
+	// - Functions may return a `null` or `object` type which will be resolved
+	//   recursively.
+But returning a function from a function is needless so
+	//   will result in an error.
+	// - Trailing colons and semi-colons are preserved, except for:
-	// - Objects and nulls remove a single trailing colon or semi-colon if
+	//   - Nulls: which remove a single instance if present.
-	//   present; everything else preserves colons and semi-colons.
-	// - Use kebab-case or camelCase if you don't like snake_case.
+	//   - Objects: which will appended `\n` if no is present.
 	//
+	// There aren't really any conventions because the limitations of the design
+	// are good enough.
+Use kebab-case or camelCase if you don't like snake_case.
+	// But above all...
+	// - do what works;
+	// - as simple as possible;
+	// - as easy to read as possible;
-	// But above all... do what works, is easy to read, and easy to change!
+	// - and as easy to change as possible.
 	{
+		// Organise as you please.
+		//
+		// Both nesting and dead flat structures have their virtues.
+		// However, I advise keeping nesting to a minimum.
 		props: null,

 		rgb: rgbs,